 This confirmed that the replaced DLL was responsible for breaking the enforcement of constrained language mode.

-Windows 11 24H2: CanExecuteFile
+Windows 11 24H2: A Closer Look at WLDPCanExecuteFile

 After discovering that the DLL update caused the behavioral change, a deeper investigation into the system’s evaluation flow revealed a second important change.
-Windows 11 24H2 introduced a new step: before checking lockdown policies, the system now first calls a new method named WldpCanExecuteFile.
+Windows 11 24H2 introduced a new API inside the Security.SystemPolicy PowerShell Function.

 If WldpCanExecuteFile allows the script to execute, PowerShell immediately runs in Full Language Mode without consulting the lockdown policy.
 Only if execution is blocked by CanExecuteFile does the system fall back to evaluating the lockdown policy.